 - Doors and windows sticking as their frames become out of place.

 - Evidence of rising damp in the walls.
 If you've had damp-proof courses (DPC) installed in the past, you might need to bring in a professional to check them again.
 A DPC is a horizontal plastic, felt or slate layer put in your walls to prevent moisture from moving upwards (rising damp).
 Any cracks going through the DPC is usually a sign of subsidence.

 - External cracking reflected internally in the same area of a cavity wall.

 - Crumpling of wallpaper between the wall and ceiling.

 - Cracks appearing after a long period of dry weather.

 - When the seasons change, the opening and closing of existing cracks.

-Similarly, if you live in an area that's a flood risk, you should consider taking out comprehensive contents cover.
-This may not be included in your buildings policy so it’s best to check and avoid being left to stump up the cash for replacing your belongings.
+Similarly, if you live in an area that's a flood risk, you should consider taking out contents insurance.